ehh67855/TaskFlow/To-Do.md

 - Add styling to emails
 - Use number system instead of authentication token
 - Add eye to login
-- Handle 401 exceptions for all fetch requests, fix JWT bullshit
+- Handle 401 exceptions for all fetch requests, fix JWT
-- import, export
 - shortcuts
 - help bar
-- settings?
-Configure vis netowrk options.
+- settings, Configure vis network options.
 - Add loading to every page
 - Multiple users should be able to share the same network name
+- Dashboard styling
+- Add tags and categorization to routines
+- Implimentat RoutineSession backend
+- Practice routine options, ie Minutes, Display Areas of Focus, Enter BPM after routine item and see goal,
+- After routine is over, user should be able to see progress info